A guide for parents in Canada

 Quebec provides several types of centre-based and family child care programs for 0-12 year olds:

-• Non-profit centres (under MFA) for 0-4 year olds are always part of small networks of non-profit services called centres de la petite enfance (CPEs); there are approximately 950 CPEs in Quebec.
-CPEs typically include several child care centres and usually regulated family child care as well.
+Non-profit full-day centres for 0-4 year olds are called centres de la petite enfance (CPEs).
 All CPEs are publicly funded to provide reduced contribution fee child care.
+Fees are set by the provincial government, .

-• There are also centres, all for-profit, that do not set municipal funds to provide reduced contribution fees.
+• There are also garderies that are not publicly funded to provide reduced contribution fees.
 Parents can recieve a tax credit for their fees in these centres.

 boy with hands on face making glasses